Born-Digital-AI/SadTalker/README.md

 2. Fill the necessary env variables
 3. `docker-compose up -d --build`

-If you want to run the application on a CPU instead of Nvidia GPU, use the Dockerfile_cpu instead.
+If you want to run the application on a CPU instead of Nvidia GPU, use the Dockerfile_cpu instead and delete the deploy specification in docker-compose.yaml

 ## Build:
 `docker buildx build --platform linux/amd64 -t borndigitalaibot/sadtalker:0.0.1 --push .`